-9. If a person has been charged by a police officer with an offence and is in custody, the police officer or the officer in charge of the police station must-

-(a) give the person information in writing in a language the person understands respecting the person's entitlemer to bail;

-- (b) if authorised to grant bail under section 8 not later than 24 hours after the person has been charged, grant bail to the person or bring the person or cause the person to be brought before a court; - (c) if not authorised to grant bail under section 8 bring the person before a court as soon as practicable and in any event within 24 hours.
+- 9. If a person has been charged by a police officer with an offence and is in casing the police officer or the officer in charge must - give the person information in writing in a language or any other me person understands respecting the person's entitlement to bail - if authorised to grant bail under section 8 not later than 24 hours an person has been charged, grant bail to the person or bring the person cause the person to be brought before a court; - if not authorised to grant bail under section 8 bring the person beat court as soon as practicable and in any event within 24 hours.